tirthpaksh/ci-cd-demo/README.md

-this is n=another line of code this si another line this is the repo1 this is the hook demo
+this is n=another line of code this si another line this is the repo1 this is the hook demo this this is the another line of code new jenkins installation